rafalp/Misago/dev-docs/plugins/template-outlets-reference.md

 ## `THREADS_LIST_END`

-On the threads page, below the list.
+On the Threads page, below the list.

 ## `THREADS_LIST_MIDDLE`

-On the threads page, between the subcategories and the list.
+On the Threads page, between the subcategories and the list.

 ## `THREADS_LIST_START`

-On the threads page, above the list.
+On the Threads page, above the list.

 ## `THREADS_LIST_TOOLBAR_AFTER_SPACER`